jaredcunha/UX-Strat-2014-Brain-Dump/README.md

 # UX Strat 2014 Brain Dump

 My notes from UX Strat 2014 in Boulder, CO.
 This is a collection of notes I've taken from each talk and workshop.
 Typing as I listen, expect lots of typos.
 I'll go back and edit and add links when I can.
+Some pages will have more depth than others.

 ## Sunday Workshops
 - [Jim Kalbach: Mapping User Experience with Alignment Diagrams](https://github.com/jaredcunha/UX-Strat-2014-Brain-Dump/blob/master/Mapping_User_Experience_with_Alignment_Diagrams.md)